The Best Guide To Monte Alban, Mexico

 The VG Complex

-This complex started out as a ceremonial site, but it is now believed by experts to be a topographical measuring point.
-The buildings located to the north, south, and east were all temples.
-The main temple was west and had two columns of foreign stone that supported a roof.
+This complex started as a ceremonial site, but experts now believe it is a topographical measuring point.
+The buildings located north, south, and east were all temples.
+The main temple was west and had two foreign stone columns supporting a roof.
 The columns have the engraving, ‘God of the Wide Beaked Bird’.

 At the south temple, there is a slab placed by the Zapotecs that documents the history of Monte Alban.
 The depiction of the glyphs is the transfer of power in the generations.